 During the period of advisement and registration, various campus offices provide incoming students with information regarding health and safety on campus.
 Parents and students are directed to various university resources including the UWO Guide, the Title IX website, and other university webpages where further information can be found relating to UWO policies, state laws, and federal regulations regarding sexual harassment, sexual assault, domestic and dating violence, and stalking.
 These university resources also list available campus and community support resources available to students.
-New students, including transfer and graduate students, are sent a link to the required sexual misconduct training, EVERFI, in their first semester.
-In 2021, the UWO Prevention Educator provided virtual and in-person presentations on healthy relationships, consent and communication, national statistics on the prevalence of sexual violence, and information about Title IX confidential and non-confidential resources on and off campus.
-The Fox Cities and Fond du Lac campuses provided on-line modules (Comevo) to students during orientation/registration that contained information about the mandatory sexual misconduct training (EVERFI).
+New students, including transfer and graduate students, are sent a link to the required sexual misconduct training, Vector Solutions, in their first semester.